Published May 11, 2020

 As the Visual Effects Director for The LEAD, Nestlé's in-house creative agency, Christian helps create standout social media videos and animation for the corporation's biggest brands, and Full Sail's Computer Animation degree program helped him become an award-winning creative at the world's largest food and beverage company.

 Growing up in Puerto Rico, Christian was always interested in working in games and animation.
-He found a computer engineering program at a local college, but he was unhappy with the material and his grades took a hit.
+He played it safe with a computer engineering program at a local college, but his heart wasn't in it.
+He decided that pursuing his true passion was worth the risk and started looking at animation programs.
 After virtually touring Full Sail's campus via the school's website, he decided to make the leap and sign up for the Computer Animation bachelor's.

 Once Christian arrived on campus, he was wowed by the coursework and his professors, who had decades of experience animating for major companies like Disney.
 "I was just so in love with what I was studying and the professors were so knowledgeable," he says.
 "Just being around people who were highly skilled, it was just so motivating."